Two Weight Inequalities for the Cauchy Transform from $ \mathbb{R}$ to $ \mathbb{C}_+$: Necessary Conditions

 Note that this depends critically on the bounded overlap property \eqref{e:whitney}.

 It remains to consider the sum with the Poisson term being $ \mathsf P (\sigma \cdot (I_0 -2 ^r K), K)$.
-We first consider the contribution to energy coming \emph{only from the first coordinate of $ x$.} It suffices to prove the estimate with $ \mathcal P$ a finite sub-partition of $I_0 $, and the assumption that each $ \mathcal WI$ is also finite.
+It suffices to prove the estimate with $ \mathcal P$ a finite sub-partition of $I_0 $, and the assumption that each $ \mathcal WI$ is also finite.
 The constant will be independent of this assumption.
 The monotonicity property \eqref{e:monoII>} applies, so that it suffices to estimate

 And these two terms are controlled by the testing inequalities and \eqref{e:whitney}.